Search

 Raising the age for people to begin taking RMDs allows for more time for the funds to experience tax-deferred growth if you don’t need the assets for living expenses.

 Unlike Roth individual retirement accounts (IRAs), designated Roth accounts for workplace plans (such as Roth 401(k)s) historically have been subject to RMD rules.
-With the SECURE Act 2.0 RMD changes, this will no longer be the case beginning in 2024.
+Now, there is no RMD requirement for these Roth accounts, which means the funds can be left in the accounts as long as you'd like.

 Eliminating this requirement means you have more choices when it comes to managing your retirement savings in a way that best helps you to accomplish your financial goals if you don't need the funds for retirement income.